 7. Learn Your Family History with Fertility and Pregnancy

 Experts have found that some fertility, pregnancy, and postpartum issues and complications can be hereditary.
 Some examples include preeclampsia, premature labor, and depression.
-Before TTC, it is a great idea to talk to the women in your family (mom, grandmother, sister, etc.) regarding any challenges they faced while TTC or during pregnancy or birth.
-If they are willing to share, it could give you some insight into any issues or complications you may be predisposed for.
+Before TTC, it is a great idea to talk to the women in your family (mom, grandmother, sister, etc.) regarding any challenges they faced while TTC or during pregnancy, birth, or postpartum.
+If they are willing to share, it could give you some insight into any issues or complications you may be predisposed to.

 Just keep in mind that every woman is different, and not all issues have been found to be hereditary.
-You are not guaranteed to have the same TTC journey, pregnancy, or birth as your female family members.
+You are not guaranteed to have the same TTC journey, pregnancy, birth, or postpartum experience as your female family members.
 This exercise should simply be used to educate yourself on your family history so that you can discuss it further with your healthcare provider.

 Posing these questions to your family members can be tricky if you are not ready to share your TTC plans with them just yet.
-(My husband and I made the personal decision early on that we would keep our TTC journey between the two of us until it was time to announce our pregnancy.)
 You can still sneak in these questions without giving anything away!

 For example, you can mention that your coworker is experiencing fertility issues or is having a particular issue during pregnancy such as preeclampsia.
 This can then lead to you asking if they are familiar with or have experienced anything like that themselves.
 Just be careful not to pry if you get the vibe they would prefer not to discuss their personal experiences.